YU Televentures: YU Yureka

 YU Televenture's first mobile phone was called the 'YU Yureka', ran on the Cyanogen OS, and was released in January 2015.
-It is a legal rebranding of the Coolpad F2 and is powered by a 64-bit Snapdragon 615 SoC alongside 2GB DDR3 RAM.
+It is a legal rebranding of the Coolpad F2 and is powered by a 64-bit Snapdragon 615 SoC alongside 2 GB DDR3 RAM.
 It has a MSM8939 LTE Chipset and integrated Adreno 405 GPU @550Mhz.
 Yureka was launched with the Cyanogen OS 12 based on Android Lollipop 5.0.2, which allows users to customize their phone.
 The YU Yureka has now been discontinued on the Amazon website.

 The YU Yureka Plus was an improved version of the YU Yureka and was released in July 2015, which is a rebranding of Coolpad 8675-fhd.
-It had an improved 13MP Camera, 1080p Full HD display, and ran on Cyanogen OS 12.1.
+It had an improved 13 MP camera, 1080p Full HD display, and ran on Cyanogen OS 12.1.
 After that, the company also released the stock Android version of the phone running Android KitKat.
 The company promised to release the Android Lollipop update for the Stock Android version phone in 1 year but the company was not able to fulfill their promise due to the closure of Cyanogen Inc.

 Yu Yureka Note is a Note version of the smartphone, with 6-inch display and also 4000 mAh battery.

 Yu Yureka S, another improved version of Yu Yureka, was released in August 2016.
 It has an improved Octa-Core Snapdragon 616 Processor and powered by Adreno 405 GPU to support 3D games.

 YU Yuphoria

 The YU Yuphoria, released on May 12, 2015, had almost exactly the same technical specifications as the YU Yureka except for the Camera and Chipset.
-It came with 2GB RAM, 16GB ROM, 1.2 GHz Snapdragon 410 processor (MSM8916 chipset) and a 5-inch 720p screen with Gorilla Glass 3.
-It had a 8MP rear camera and a 5MP front camera.
+It came with 2 GB RAM, 16 GB ROM, 1.2 GHz Snapdragon 410 processor (MSM8916 chipset) and a 5-inch 720p screen with Gorilla Glass 3.
+It had a 8 MP rear camera and a 5 MP front camera.
 It came with two variants.
 The first variant 'YU5010' came with Cyanogen OS 12 based on Android 5.0 (upgradable to 5.1.1), and later YU released the 'YU5010A' variant with stock Android 5.1.1 installed onto it.
 The YU5010A variant later received an update, which enabled VoLTE support on the device.

 YU Yutopia

 The YU Yutopia was the successor to the YU Yuphoria and was released on 17 December 2015.
-It had Snapdragon 810, a 5.2 inch 2K Screen(WQHD), 4 GB RAM, 32GB ROM, a 3000 mAh battery with QuickCharge, and a fingerprint sensor.
+It had Snapdragon 810, a 5.2-inch 2K Screen(WQHD), 4 GB RAM, 32 GB ROM, a 3000 mAh battery with QuickCharge, and a fingerprint sensor.